hegza/renode-rv32-playground/README.md

-# renode-rv32imc-playground
+# renode-rv32-playground
-A repo for experiments on a 32-bit RISC-V (IMC) platform.
+Experimentation on a 32-bit RISC-V platform on Renode.